Liam Chilvers: Hyde

 Chilvers featured for Forest Green Rovers in a pre-season friendly win over Brimscombe & Thrupp on 29 July 2014.
 He signed with Scott McNiven's Conference North club Hyde in September 2014.
 He made his debut for the club on 20 September, in a 5–1 win over Lowestoft Town at Ewen Fields, Hyde's first home win since April 2013.

 Style of play

-Chilvers has excellent positional play and leadership skills, and is also a threat from set-pieces.
+Chilvers has excellent positional play and leadership skills and is also a threat from set-pieces.

 Personal life

-Chilvers is married and has a son named Oscar of whom was born in 2012.
-He also began working at a law office located in Southport in 2015.
+Chilvers is married and has a son named Oscar, who was born in 2012.
+He began working at a law office located in Southport after retiring from football in 2015, before becoming as a self-employed tradesman.